srobo/runbook/docs/infrastructure/README.md

 individual pieces are looked after by volunteer Teams or just by volunteers who have historically maintained them.

+Since September 2021 SR has had an Infrastructure Team which is responsible for maintaining the common aspects of the organisation's infrastructure.
+That team's remit has signficant overlap with the services mentioned in this section, though there are things mentioned here which other teams are responsible for.

 ## Website

 Our website consists of a main public facing site at https://studentrobotics.org